Tutorial

 - The automatically determined values for lights off and lights on correspond to the start and end times of the recording.

-- By entering the actual lights off and on times, you can calculate more sleep statistics in step 4 of this tutorial.
+- By entering the actual lights off and on times, you can calculate more sleep statistics in step 5 of this tutorial.

-Figure 1: File selection for example EDF files.
+File selection for sample EDF files.
 Click on (1) to select one or several EDF files from your computer.
 The table shows details of your files.
 Click on (2) to select or deselect those files that you want or do not want to score.
 Optional: If you know "lights off" and "lights on" times, you can enter these at (3).
 If in doubt, do not change the prefilled values.

 Step 2: Select Channels